How to Monitor Server via PSI (Pressure Stall Information) and cgroupv2?

-We’ve been using the load average to see the health of the servers.
+We use the load average to see the health of the servers.

-(You can enable/disable a cpu core through this path:
+(You can enable/disable a CPU core by:

 The PSI utility creates 3 different files: